w3f/polkadot-wiki/docs/learn/learn-account-generation.md

 The [Accounts page](learn-accounts.md#address-conversion-tools) has a tool you can use to convert your address between the different chain formats.

-:::info For privacy reasons, we recommend creating a new address for each chain you're using.
+:::info Using the same account on multiple chains - Pros and Cons

-Your address' format is only visual - the data used to derive this representation of your address are the same, so you can use the same address on multiple chains.
-However, for privacy reasons, we recommend creating a new address for each chain you're using.
+The address format differs from chain to chain, but that difference is only visual.
+The same private key can be used to sign transactions on behalf of the respective accounts on multiple chains.
+Using a single account on multiple chains is convenient, as you do not have to deal with multiple mnemonic phrases or private keys.
+But, if your account gets compromised on one chain, the attacker can gain full access to the accounts on all other chains.
+This also has implications for the account holder's privacy, as knowing the identity of an account on one chain can expose the account holder's identity on all the chains.

 :::